-The following section provides an overview of the response to spills during drilling, stimulation and well testing activities.
+The following section provides an overview of the response to spills during drilling, stimulation and well testing activities, as well as seismic program activities.
 Where the spill is the result of an emergency that is still active, the Beetaloo Exploration Emergency Response Plan (TBN-HSE-MP-05) will take precedence over this plan.